 - ICD-10-AM Codes: E10, E11, E12, E13, E14

 Diabetes mellitus is a metabolic disorder characterized by high blood sugar levels.
 Most cases of diabetes mellitus can be classified as either type 1 or type 2.
 Type 1 diabetes (5 to 10% of cases) results from the destruction of insulin secreting cells in the pancreas.
 Type 2 diabetes (90 to 95% of cases) is due to resistance to the action of insulin by target tissues +/- some deficiency of insulin production.
 Most patients with type 2 diabetes are obese.

 Diagnosis requires confirmation by blood testing, for either plasma glucose level or HbA1c level, as specified in the SOP definition.

 The relevant medical specialist is an endocrinologist or general physician.
 The diagnosis can be confirmed by a general practitioner.

-There are factors in the SOP that apply only to type1 or type 2 diabetes, so information on the type of diabetes is required to apply those factors.
+There are factors in the SOP that apply only to type 1 or type 2 diabetes, so information on the type of diabetes is required to apply those factors.